Skip to main content

 Park History

-Loch Leven was designated as a National Nature Reserve in 1964, recognizing its outstanding importance for breeding and wintering waterfowl.
-NatureScot manages the reserve in partnership with the landowners and the Loch Leven Fisheries Trust.
+Loch Leven was first designated as a National Nature Reserve in 1964, recognising its outstanding importance for breeding and wintering waterfowl; it was re-declared in 2002 when the reserve was extended to include the RSPB Loch Leven section.
+[1]) NatureScot manages the reserve in partnership with landowners and the RSPB.
 Eutrophication from agricultural runoff was a serious concern through the late 20th century, leading to phosphorus reduction measures in the catchment that have gradually improved water quality.
 The reserve's management demonstrates the challenges and opportunities of conserving a freshwater ecosystem embedded within a productive agricultural landscape.

 Major Trails And Attractions